What is Parvovirus?

 Most infections occur in spring, summer and autumn, with only occasional outbreaks occurring in mild winters.
 Rain can bring the virus out of the soil and when combined with fly activity, may be the cause of an outbreak.
 The incubation period for the virus is 4-7 days from the time the dog is first exposed.
 During this incubation period, the dog will have a period of time where it appears healthy but is spreading the virus in its faeces.

 Yes, most of the time!
 We treat many cases of parvovirus successfully.
 Treatment involves intensive care and isolation with aggressive fluid therapy and support with a number of strong antibiotics.
 Some puppies unfortunately do still die, but most of them are well enough to go home in around 5 days.
 One of the key things to remember is to recognise the signs early so we can start treatment before the worst of the disease sets in.

-Two to three vaccinations are required, the first being at 6 to 8 weeks of age and the second 10-12 weeks of age, and the third at 14-16 weeks.
-Rottweiler and Doberman pups are especially susceptible to parvovirus and the third vaccination must be given over 14 weeks of age.
+Three vaccinations are required, the first being at 6 to 8 weeks of age and the second 10-12 weeks of age, and the third at 14-16 weeks.
+Rottweiler and Doberman pups are especially susceptible to parvovirus so extra care must be taken with these breeds, although we are pedantic about care around parvovirus in all breeds.
 Full protection does not occur until 10 days after the last vaccination is given, so isolate them until after this period.

 Yearly booster vaccines are required to ensure your dog is always protected.
 While puppies are the most susceptible to parvovirus, adult dogs can occasionally succumb to this disease also.